JorgeCastilloPrz/jorgecastilloprz.github.io/about/index.md

 **English and Remote**

 I have worked as a full time remote engineer from Spain for more than 4 years.
-I've got enough experience and English skills, having worked for some international companies as a contractor.
+I've got enough experience and advanced English skills, having worked for some international companies as a contractor.
 Some of them in the US.
 I'm also an active speaker in international events.

 **Contact**